airbytehq/airbyte/docs/integrations/sources/google-ads.md

 8. Enter a **Start Date** using the provided datepicker, or by programmatically entering the date in YYYY-MM-DD format.
 The data added on and after this date will be replicated.
 9. (Optional) You can use the **Custom GAQL Queries** field to enter a custom query using Google Ads Query Language.
 Click **Add** and enter your query, as well as the desired name of the table for this data in the destination.
 Multiple queries can be provided.
 For more information on formulating these queries, refer to our [guide below](#custom-query-understanding-google-ads-query-language).
 10. (Required for Manager accounts) If accessing your account through a Google Ads Manager account, you must enter the [**Customer ID**](https://developers.google.com/google-ads/api/docs/concepts/call-structure#cid) of the Manager account.
 11. (Optional) Enter a **Conversion Window**.
 This is the number of days after an ad interaction during which a conversion is recorded in Google Ads.
-For more information on this topic, refer to the [Google Ads Help Center](https://support.google.com/google-ads/answer/3123169?hl=en).
+For more information on this topic, see the section on [Conversion Windows](#note-on-conversion-windows) below, or refer to the [Google Ads Help Center](https://support.google.com/google-ads/answer/3123169?hl=en).
 This field defaults to 14 days.
 12. (Optional) Enter an **End Date** in YYYY-MM-DD format.
 Any data added after this date will not be replicated.
 Leaving this field blank will replicate all data from the start date onward.
 13. Click **Set up source** and wait for the tests to complete.